Baker family: Lucas Baker

-Lucas Baker is the son of Jack and Marguerite and Zoe's brother, a mentally unstable genius whose personality is described as an amalgamation of The Riddler, Jigsaw, and Jake Paul.
-Unlike his parents, Lucas was sadistic and psychotic before being infected by Eveline, as he received a serum from The Connections that allowed him to retain his free will in return to observe Eveline for them.
+Lucas Baker is the son of Jack and Marguerite and Zoe's brother, a mentally unstable genius.
+Unlike his parents, Lucas was sadistic and psychotic before being infected by Eveline, as he received a serum from The Connections that allowed him to retain his free will and powers from the Mold in return to observe Eveline for them.
 Lucas ultimately betrays his benefactors with the intent of using Eveline for his own agenda.
-Lucas also weaponized a series of areas with traps and monsters, which Ethan managed to survive in part of watching a recording of Lucas's previous victim Clancy.
+Lucas also weaponized a series of areas with traps and monsters in the family's barn, which Ethan managed to survive in part of watching a recording of Lucas's previous victim Clancy.
 Unlike his parents, who actively chase after and mutate in their pursuit of Ethan, Lucas is rarely physically seen, instead appearing on TV screens as he forces Ethan to play his games.
 Lucas's fate is dealt with in a new sub-chapter entitled Not a Hero, which follows Chris Redfield and is set following the events of the base game.
-After losing three soldiers to Lucas's deadly machinations and traversing gas filled tunnels, Chris eventually locates Lucas and shoots him, who mutates into a powerful creature before being slain by Chris.
+After losing three soldiers to Lucas's deadly machinations and traversing gas filled tunnels in the salt mines, Chris eventually locates Lucas and shoots him, who mutates into a powerful creature before being slain by Chris.
 Chris then destroys the computers to prevent the data on Eveline from being transferred to an unknown client.
 Lucas also appears in the downloadable content "Banned Footage" chapters, which predates the main story.